 Though it's officially classified as a romantic comedy, Love Actually—Richard Curtis's intertwining tale of love and loss in London in the midst of the Christmas season—has become a staple of holiday movie marathons everywhere.
-Here are 24 things you might not have known about the hit 2003 film, including what we know about its upcoming (sort of) sequel.
+On the 15th anniversary of its debut, here are 25 things you might not have known about the hit 2003 film.

 Curtis initially aimed to include 14 love stories in the film.
 Two were clipped in the scripting phase, but two were shot and cut in post.
 Those lost before production involved a girl with a wheelchair, and one about a boy who records a love song for a classmate who ultimately hooks up with his drummer.
 Shot but cut for time was a brief aside featuring an African couple supporting each other during a famine, and another storyline that followed home a school headmistress, revealing her long-time commitment to her lesbian partner.

 3. A FIFTH OF THE MOVIE IS COMMONLY CUT FROM TELEVISION BROADCASTS.

 It might be of little surprise that the raciest element of this holiday movie rarely makes it on TV.
 The love story of John and Judy has Martin Freeman and Joanna Page playing a pair of stand-ins on an erotic drama.
 Their scenes have the pair mimicking sex acts, but even as simulations of simulated sex, their storyline is usually deemed too hot for TV.

 4. MARTINE MCCUTCHEON'S PART WAS PENNED JUST FOR HER.